The best 30-day challenges help you build new habits and they are also willpower exercises.

 No negative thoughts and complaining about anything.
 Yes, you will have the urge to swear and go all negative about things that do not turn out as you expected them to.
-Take a deep breath and find the positive angle.
+Take a deep breath and find a positive angle.
 In almost all cases, barring death and illness, things either go your way, or you learn something.
 Turn every failure and mishap around and find the positive at all times.

 Make a Pavlov’s dog out of yourself.
 Every time you catch yourself having a negative thought pinch yourself (hard) in some place you really don’t like it.
 30 day should do the trick in this case.